 To create the right atmosphere in the evening, we at House of Tents have put together some outdoor lighting ideas to make your gazebo extra cosy.
-From torches and fairy lights to LED strings – read our tips for the ideal lighting of your outdoor living space in this post!
+From torches and fairy lights to LED strings – read our tips for the ideal lighting for your outdoor living space in this post!

 Start with the right basic light

 As the sun slowly slips away below the horizon, it’s time to switch on the lighting for your gazebo.
 A light that is too bright can quickly spoil the mood.
 So instead of a floodlight, opt for warm, atmospheric gazebo lights.

 A pleasant background light can be created, for example, by lanterns or candles.
 With garden gazebos from House of Tents, these can be flexibly and quickly attached to the hooks hanging from the canopy frame supporting the roof.

 This helps to keep lights out of the way of food and drinks, and reduces the risk of an accident.
 It also has the advantage of spreading the light of a lantern, light bulb or large candle evenly around the whole gazebo.

 You might also choose to use outdoor string lights that can be attached along the frame to further enhance the pavilion lighting.
 A series of waterproof LED lights are ideal.
 The price of LED lighting has continued to fall and in 2023, LED lights are now significantly cheaper than traditional lightbulbs.
 In addition, technology has adapted to produce lighting options that closely resemble the aesthetic of traditional lighting.

 Your foundation lighting will be the basis for your gazebo lighting.
 They shouldn’t be too bright.
 Even better is if the lighting is adjustable.
 This can be achieved with dimmable lights, but a more low-tech option is simply using a series of individual outdoor lights.